 Yet again, the amendment fails to address the issue of caste.
 Caste – the reason behind unchanging attitudes towards manual scavengers, despite improvements in technology.

 It also fails to include sanitation workers employed in hazardous jobs like biomedical waste management, garbage collection, rag picking, cremation of dead bodies, and so on, who also mostly happen to be Dalits.
-During Covid-19 pandemic, these essential workers were hailed as Corona Warriors but their safety and protection were as usual neglected.
+During the Covid-19 pandemic, these essential workers were hailed as Corona Warriors but their safety and protection were as usual neglected.
 They worked without any special training, safety instructions, health check-ups, or even adequate protective equipment.

 If scavenging still exists, we all are equally guilty and responsible.
 Our silence makes us complicit.
 Every one of us has a moral obligation to curb this problem.